 Brand management is an umbrella term that describes all the facets of design, placement, marketing, advertising, and distribution that foster identifying and developing a brand personality.

 Modern brand management was first developed at Procter & Gamble in the post-World War II years.
 Many of the same techniques used by P&G are still in place today.
 The idea that a dedicated team of marketers focuses on a particular brand and that one brand manager drives all the key activities that support that brand is the central idea of brand management, as it was first conceived.

 A Complete Management Approach

-Brand indentity—in the form of logo design, colors, shapes, and lettering—all are intended to get consumer attention and to convey a brand's personality.
+Brand identity—in the form of logo design, colors, shapes, and lettering—all are intended to get consumer attention and to convey a brand's personality.
 Naturally, associating a brand with celebrities can influence customer affinity for a brand.

 Types of Brands